gnappo1/python-p3-cli-project-template/README.md

 This project will likely be one of the biggest projects you've undertaken so far.
-Your first task should be creating a Git repository to keep track of your work and roll back any undesired changes.
+Your first task should be creating a Git repository to keep track of your work and rollback any undesired changes.

 ### Removing Existing Git Configuration